Information for Tag-in will be provided as arrangements are made due to COVID-19

 Events & Opportunities

-In order to nominate market swine for the 2021 Boulder County Fair, youth must attend the swine ID day on 5.1.2021 or do self-tagging and upload into 4HOnline by 4.30.2021
+In order to nominate market swine for the 2023 Boulder County Fair, youth must do self-tagging and upload into 4HOnline by 5.04.2023

 Tags will be placed in the Right ear to comply with State Fair.

 The State Fair nomination sheet includes a pig drawing on the back for recording ear notches.
 Make sure you have recorded ear notches correctly.
-If the pig does not have ear notches, please put at least one notch in each ear prior to attending the swine tag in.
+If the pig does not have ear notches, please put at least one notch in each ear prior to tagging your swine and completing the tag in process.
 Consult a swine project leader or the Extension office for help recording ear notches.
 Ear notches will be checked at fair.
 PIGS NOT MATCHING THEIR NOMINATION CARD MAY BE INELIGIBLE FOR THE MARKET SWINE SHOW.

 There is a $4 nomination fee per pig.
 This fee covers the cost of the tags and tagging equipment.
 Remember to include fee in your record book.